Skip to content

 Deploy Rook

-To deploy Rook, go to the compliantkubernetes-kubespray repo, change directory to rook and follow the instructions here for each cluster.
+To deploy Rook, go to the compliantkubernetes-kubespray repository, change directory to rook and follow the instructions here for each cluster.

 Note